 It is critically important that individuals seeking screening, diagnostic, or intervention services are able to efficiently navigate the healthcare system to obtain these services.
 This task is often made more difficult by differences in insurance coverage for various services, inadequate linkages between systems, and a lack of clear instructions to guide individuals and family members through an exceedingly complex process.
 Currently, families must navigate different sectors of service in terms of information, provision, and funding (e.g., medical providers, local government, education), sometimes within a very short period of time to avoid age eligibility cut-offs.
-The different service sectors often are not always wellcoordinated and may not communicate with each other, particularly across healthcare and social service agencies.
+The different service sectors often are not always well-coordinated and may not communicate with each other, particularly across healthcare and social service agencies.
 Systematic barriers for families include considerable differences in the type and amount of services supported by insurance plans, geographic differences in type and amount of services available, and inequities and disparities existing across counties and states.
 Eligibility criteria and the lead agency for early intervention vary by state (health agencies in some states, and child welfare or education agencies in other states).
 Similarly, some states or regions have more comprehensive insurance coverage and/or more coordinated systems of healthcare than others.

-Several studies have highlighted the importance of systems navigation, which assists individuals and their families with accessing and coordinating diagnostic and intervention services.
-In one study, core components of the Family Navigation model were identified that were essential to families seeking autism services89.
-Importantly, use of this model was shown to reduce racial and ethnic disparities in the length of time to diagnostic evaluation90.
+Several studies have highlighted the benefits of systems navigation, which assists individuals and their families with accessing and coordinating diagnostic and intervention services.
+In one study, core components of the Family Navigation model were identified that were essential to families seeking autism services92.
+Importantly, use of this model was shown to reduce racial and ethnic disparities in the length of time to diagnostic evaluation93.
 Coordination of a care team that includes healthcare, educational, and/or childcare providers is critical to address gaps in screening, begin to break down barriers for families to act on screening results, and support family engagement in age-appropriate intervention services over time.
 In the future, it will be important to expand the availability of systems navigators, particularly those who specialize in assisting older autistic children, adolescents, and adults.
-It may be particularly beneficial for autistic individuals who have had success navigating these systems to serve as peer navigators to others who are earlier in the process.
+It may be particularly beneficial for autistic individuals who have had success navigating these systems to serve as peer navigators or mentors to others who are earlier in the process.
+For example, autistic adults may be efficient navigators for autistic adolescents and their families94.

 There are remaining systemic issues to be addressed in order to improve the screening and diagnosis process for all individuals.
 For example, some insurance plans do not cover quality interventions or may place limits on essential behavioral, medical, or other healthcare.
-Nearly half of children diagnosed with ASD have private insurance; most others have insurance provided by Medicaid or the statebased Children's Health Insurance Program (CHIP), or dual private and public coverage91.
+Nearly half of children diagnosed with ASD have private insurance; most others have insurance provided by Medicaid or the state-based Children's Health Insurance Program (CHIP), or dual private and public coverage 95.
 However, over one-third of families of children with ASD report that their insurance coverage is inadequate to meet their myriad of complex needs and costs.
 As noted earlier, reimbursement for ASD screening may improve screening rates and more readily become a standard procedure in practices.

-4In addition, systems do not take into account families' concerns about stigma, the reluctance of professionals to make a diagnosis or share concerns about traits of ASD in very young children, missed or false positive diagnoses, and the need for earlier evaluations and re-evaluations of very early assessments as symptoms are unfolding.
+In addition, systems do not take into account families' concerns about stigma, the reluctance of professionals to make a diagnosis or share concerns about traits of ASD in very young children, missed or false positive diagnoses, and the need for earlier evaluations and re-evaluations of very early assessments as traits of autism appear.
 It is critically important for researchers and service providers to address these issues in order to improve accessibility and equity.